Half of first-home buyers could be in mortgage distress when rates rise

 The Reserve Bank is concerned that half of last year's first-home buyers could face difficulty servicing their mortgages if mortgage rates hit 6 per cent.

 This is especially concerning following first-home buyers' mortgage binge in 2021, when they borrowed $17.88 billion across 32,493 separate loans.
-That's more than $10b more than four years prior, when first-home buyers borrowed $8.4b across 21,685 loans.
+That borrowing is more than $10b higher than four years prior, when first-home buyers borrowed $8.4b across 21,685 loans.

 The warning comes from a September 2021 briefing to Finance Minister Grant Robertson from the Reserve Bank, released to the Herald under the Official Information Act.